blueLiner33/robotTour/README.md

-Runs a robot that navigates a maze for science olympaid.
+Runs a robot that navigates a maze for Science Olympaid.